samhita-m/visual_servoing_soft_arm/README.md

 ## Dataset

-You can run this code on custom image datasets along with custom lables by giving the appropriate path to the dataset.
+We have made our dataset public [here](https://drive.google.com/file/d/121ZzOWs3c4gCqiINsLfIq2uHowDo1RB7/view?usp=sharing).
+You can also run this code on your custom data collected.